dlt-hub/dlt/docs/website/docs/dlt-ecosystem/index.md

 <DocCardList />

 :::tip
 Most source-destination pairs work seamlessly together.
-Where a merge [write disposition](../general-usage/incremental-loading#choosing-a-write-disposition) is unsupported, data still loads and appends but may require additional adjustment.
+If the merge [write disposition](../general-usage/incremental-loading#choosing-a-write-disposition) is not supported by a destination (for example, [file sytem destination](destinations/filesystem)), dlt will automatically fall back to the [append](../general-usage/incremental-loading#append) write disposition.
 :::